1541IDE

 The next thing I found out was that when searching for a sector, the 1541 compares the header with the info it expects to find.
 Knowing this it was easy to make sure that the 1541 indeed would find it was looking for.

 Then I bumped into a small problem.
 Telling to go to a specified track immediately after powering on (like with LOAD"$",8), it first checks at what track the head is above by reading the header.
-As the HD-sectors don't have headers, I had to emulate this feature.
+As the HDD sectors don't have headers, I had to emulate this feature.
 Default the "head" of 1541IDE is above track 18 at power-on.

-A bigger problem was the fact that the 1541 extracts the disk-ID from the header.
+A bigger problem was the fact that the 1541 extracts the disk ID from the header.
 I have thought about changing all the code referring to this ID but then I decided it was much easier to read the BAM first before doing anything else.

 The seven bytes mentioned above are used to store the info needed to emulate "reading" the track and ID from the header.

 Having questions or comment?
-You want more Info?
+You want more information?

 You can email me here.